FlyingStuff/flexible-jekyll/_posts/2017-06-21-balloon-experiment.markdown

 We've developed an experiment that flew on board of a balloon at an altitude of 90,000 ft (28 km).
 The goal of the experiment was to test the main subsystems of a future autonomous glider that could fly back to the launch site.
-The subsystems we tested are:
+The tested subsystems are:
 * [Power and power management system](#power-and-power-management-system)
 * [Servomotors](#servomotors)
 * [Sensors](#sensors)